-The Food Safety and Inspection Service (FSIS) is reopening the comment period on a notice published in the Federal Register on May 15, 2000, announcing and requesting comment on a petition received by several trade associations requesting FSIS to amend sections of its Hazard Analysis and Critical Control Point (HACCP) regulations.
-The comment period will be reopened for 60 days.
-This action is in response to a request received from the National Advisory Committee on Meat and Poultry Inspection (NACMPI).
+The Food Safety and Inspection Service (FSIS) is, for the second time, reopening the comment period on a notice published in the Federal Register on May 15, 2000, announcing the availability of and requesting comment on a petition received from several trade associations.
+The petitioners requested FSIS to amend sections of its Hazard Analysis and Critical Control Point (HACCP) regulations.
+The comment period will be reopened for an additional 60 days.

 FOR FURTHER INFORMATION CONTACT: